core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 {:vspace}
 publish-subscribe (pub/sub):
-: A messaging paradigm in which messages are published to a broker, and potential receivers can subscribe to a broker to receive messages.
-Message producers do not need to know where the message will be eventually sent.
-The broker matches publications and subscriptions, and delivers publications to subscribed receivers.
+: A message communication model where messages associated with specific topics are sent to a broker.
+Interested parties, i.e. subscribers, receive these topic-based messages from the broker without the original sender knowing the recipients.
+The broker handles matching and delivering these messages to the appropriate subscribers.

 publishers and subscribers:
 : CoAP clients can act as publishers or as subscribers.
-Publishers propose topics for creation and send CoAP messages (publications) to the broker on specific topics.
+Publishers send CoAP messages (publications) to the broker on specific topics.
 Subscribers have an ongoing observation relation (subscription) to a topic.
-Publishers and subscribers do not need to have any knowledge of each other, but they must know the topic they are publishing and subscribing to.
+Both roles operate without any mutual knowledge, guided by their respective topic interests.

 topic collection:
-: A resource collection is a group of related resources that share a common base URI.
-In this case the the topic collection contains resources of the type "topic-configuration".
-CoAP clients can discover and interact with the resources in a collection by sending CoAP requests to the URI of the collection.
+: A set of topic configurations.
+A topic collection is hosted as one collection resource at the broker, and its representation is the list of links to the topic resources corresponding to each topic configuration.

 topic-configuration:

-: An entry within a topic collection in a broker.
-A topic-configuration resource is used for configuration purposes before any data can be published.
-CoAP clients can propose new topics to be created, but it is up to the broker to decide whether and how a topic is created.
-The broker also decides the URI of each topic-configuration and the topic-data resource when hosted at the broker.
-The creation, configuration, and discovery of topics at a broker are specified in {{topics}}.
-The lifecycle of a topic is specified in {{topic-lifecycle}}.
-Interactions about the topic-data are defined in {{topic-data-interactions}}.
-The topic-configuration URI is NOT used to to publish and subscribe to data.
-Throughout this document the word "topic" and "topic-configuration" can appear interchangeably.
+: A set of information concerning a topic, including its configuration and other metadata.
+A topic configurations is hosted as one topic resource at the broker, and its representation is the set of configuration information concerning the topic.
+All the topic resources associated with the same topic collection share a common base URI, i.e., the URI of the collection resource.
+Throughout this document the word "topic" and "topic-configuration" can be used interchangeably.

 topic-data resource:
-: Topic-configuration resources contain a property called "topic-data".
-The topic-data resource is a CoAP URI used by publishers and subscribers to publish (PUT) and subscribe (GET with Observe) to data (see {{topics}}).
+: A resource where clients can publish data and/or subscribe to data for a specific topic.
+The representation of the topic resource corresponding to such a topic also specifies the URI to the present topic-data resource.

 broker:
-: A CoAP server that hosts one or more topic collections containing topic-configurations and sometimes also topic-data resources.
-The broker is responsible for the store-and-forward of state update representations when the topic-data URI points to a resource hosted on the broker.
+: A CoAP server that hosts one or more topic collections with their topic-configurations, and possibly also topic-data resources.
+The broker is responsible for the store-and-forward of state update representations, for the topics for which it hosts the corresponding topic-data resources.
 The broker is also responsible of handling the topic lifecycle as defined in {{topic-lifecycle}}.
 The creation, configuration, and discovery of topics at a broker is specified in {{topics}}.

 ## CoAP Publish-Subscribe Architecture

 {{fig-arch}} shows a simple Publish/Subscribe architecture over CoAP.

-In it, publishers submit their data over a RESTful interface to a broker-managed resource (topic) and subscribers observe this resource using {{?RFC7641}}.
-Resource state information is updated between the CoAP clients and the broker via topics.
-Topics are created by the broker but the initial configuration can be proposed by a client, normally a publisher.
+Topics are created by the broker, but the initial configuration can be proposed by a client (e.g., a publisher or a dedicated administrator) over the RESTful interface of a corresponding topic resource hosted by the broker.

+Publishers submit their data over the RESTful interface of a topic-data resource corresponding to the topic, which may be hosted by the broker.
+Subscribers to a topic are notified of new publications by using Observe {{?RFC7641}} on the corresponding topic-data resource.

 The broker is responsible for the store-and-forward of state update representations between CoAP clients.
 Subscribers observing a resource will receive notifications, the delivery of which is done on a best-effort basis.